 COMPLEXITY CURRICULAR MATERIALS

-The Cascade Institute developed the complexity curricula videos below as a part of its Complexity Education for Action Project.
-The video modules were developed for two courses in the Bachelor of Business Administration Program at Royal Roads University (Complexity Management and Leading Social Change with Systems Thinking).
+The following modules were developed for two courses in the Bachelor of Business Administration Program at Royal Roads University (Complexity Management and Leading Social Change with Systems Thinking).

 This video explains the features that make systems complex and explores the behaviours typical of such systems.
 You will first learn to distinguish between systems that are merely complicated and those that are complex, complex adaptive, and reflexive complex adaptive.